 The collection contains instruments used, modified or donated by a number of famous surgeons including Benjamin Brodie, William Fergusson and William Macewen.
 Among the most important are the instruments and scientific apparatus of Joseph Lister (1827-1912).
 They include some of Lister's prototype carbolic sprays and samples of the catgut ligatures which he developed, as well as his microscope and glass vessels used in his experiments on fermentation.

 The Special Collections contain decorative and fine art objects including paintings, statuary, busts, furniture, engravings and the Royal College of Surgeon’s regalia and silverware.
 Art objects from this collection can be seen in the Hunterian Museum as well as around the College building.

 An extensive resource of over 15,000 microscope slides prepared by figures such as the microscopist John Thomas Quekett (1815-1861), the pioneering dentists Sir John Tomes (1815- 1895) and his son Sir Charles Tomes (1846- 1928) as well as the primatologist William Osman Hill (1901-1975).

 Royal College of Surgeons Collections Review

-This project, funded by Arts Council England, involves an appraisal of the care, use, condition and significance of all the heritage items on display and in storage at the College.
-This includes 2,274 boxes of archive material, approximately 100,000 volumes of both historic and contemporary books, pamphlets and periodicals in the library collections, and around 54,000 items in the museum collections including human, animal and plant specimens, instruments, microscope slides and art works.
+This project, funded by Arts Council England, involved an appraisal of the care, use, condition and significance of all the heritage items on display and in storage at the College.
+This included 2,274 boxes of archive material, approximately 100,000 volumes of both historic and contemporary books, pamphlets and periodicals in the library collections, and around 54,000 items in the museum collections including human, animal and plant specimens, instruments, microscope slides and art works.

 The data gathered as part of this project will be essential for the success of planned development work anticipated in the next five years, as well as the long-term provision of services and resources that are based on our collections.